MichaelCurrin/auto-tag/docs/about.md

 - The NPM version command is built-in for NPM.
 - It is widely known and used by dev community.
-- It handles the same functionality as AutoTag in incrementing to major, minor or bug fix.
+- It handles the same functionality as AutoTag does, in incrementing to major, minor or bug fix.
 - It integrates with other parts of NPM running your `preversion`, `version` and `postversion` commands in your `package.json` file.
-- Plus it _also_ increments the version in your `package.json`.
+- It increments the `version` field in your `package.json`.
 This change requires a commit, which `npm version` does for you, using `0.2.0` for example as the commit message as `v0.2.0` as the tag.
-- It works with NPM script commands like `pre-version`.

 ### Reason to use AutoTag